A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

 \subsubsection{Object detection and semantic segmentation}

 Object detection and semantic segmentation have important applications in various fields, including autonomous driving, medical image processing, and wildlife protection.
 However, these fields are also limited by the higher sample labeling cost.
-Thus, the lower labeling cost of DAL is expected to accelerate the application of corresponding DL models in certain real-world areas where labeling is more difficult.
+Thus, the lower labeling cost of DeepAL is expected to accelerate the application of the corresponding DL models in certain real-world areas where labeling is more difficult.

-\cite{Roy2018Deep} designed a DAL framework for object detection, which uses the layered architecture where labeling is more difficult as an example of "query by committee" to select the image set to be queried, while at the same time introducing a similar exploration/exploitation trade-off strategy to \cite{Yin2017DeepSimilarityBased}.
-DAL is also widely used in natural biological fields and industrial applications.
-For example, \cite{Norouzzadeh2019deep} uses deep neural networks to quickly, transferably and automatically extract information, and further combines transfer learning and AL to design a DAL framework for species identification and counting in camera trap images. \cite{Kellenberger2019Half} uses unmanned aerial vehicles (UAV) to obtain images for wildlife detection purposes; moreover, to enable this wildlife detector to be reused, \cite{Kellenberger2019Half} uses AL and introduces transfer sampling (TS) to find the corresponding area between the source and target datasets, thereby facilitating the transfer of data to the target domain. \cite{Feng2019Deep} proposes a DAL framework for deep object detection in autonomous driving to train LiDAR 3D object detectors. \cite{Lv2020Deep} proposes the adaptation of a very common DAL framework to defect detection in real industries, along with an uncertainty sampling method for use in generating candidate label categories.
-This work uses the average margin method to set the sampling scale of each defect category, and is thus able to obtain the required performance with less labeled data.
+\cite{Roy2018Deep} designs a DeepAL framework for object detection, which uses the layered architecture where labeling is more difficult as an example of "query by committee" to select the image set to be queried, while at the same time introducing a similar exploration/exploitation trade-off strategy to \cite{Yin2017DeepSimilarityBased}.
+DeepAL is also widely used in natural biological fields and industrial applications.
+For example, \cite{Norouzzadeh2019deep} uses deep neural networks to quickly transferable and automatically extract information, and further combines transfer learning and AL to design a DeepAL framework for species identification and counting in camera trap images. \cite{Kellenberger2019Half} uses unmanned aerial vehicles (UAV) to obtain images for wildlife detection purposes; moreover, to enable this wildlife detector to be reused, \cite{Kellenberger2019Half} uses AL and introduces transfer sampling (TS) to find the corresponding area between the source and target datasets, thereby facilitating the transfer of data to the target domain. \cite{Feng2019Deep} proposes a DeepAL framework for deep object detection in autonomous driving to train LiDAR 3D object detectors. \cite{Lv2020Deep} proposes the adaptation of a widespread DeepAL framework to defect detection in real industries, along with an uncertainty sampling method for use in generating candidate label categories.
+This work uses the average margin method to set the sampling scale of each defect category and is thus able to obtain the required performance with less labeled data.